fdekeers/mozart-container/README.md

 Download the repository files as a ZIP, by clicking the green *Code* button on the top right corner, then the *Download ZIP* button, and extract it.
-The newly created directory `mozart-container-windows` contains the necessary files, and can be placed wherever you want.
+The newly created directory `mozart-container-windows` contains the necessary files, and can be placed wherever you want on your machine.

 To launch and use the Mozart 1.4.0 container, you can simply double-click on the [Mozart_Programming_Interface.bat](Mozart_Programming_Interface.bat)